MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables printing in Google Chrome and prevents users from changing this setting.
+  Enables printing in Microsoft Edge and prevents users from changing this setting.

 If you enable this policy or don't configure it, users can print.

-If you disable this policy, users can't print from Google Chrome.
+If you disable this policy, users can't print from Microsoft Edge.
 Printing is disabled in the wrench menu, extensions, JavaScript applications, and so on.
-Users can still print from plug-ins that bypass Google Chrome while printing.
+Users can still print from plug-ins that bypass Microsoft Edge while printing.
 For example, certain Adobe Flash applications have the print option in their context menu, which isn't covered by this policy.

   #### Supported features: